dbakewel/netbots/README.md

 ### Coordinates and Angles

-The game is played on a square grid.
+The arena a square grid.
 By default the grid is 1000 units on each side with (x=0, y=0) in the bottom left corner.
 Angles are always in radians with 0 radians in the positive x direction and increasing counter-clockwise.
 All coordinators and angles are of type float.

 ![Arena Coordinates and Angles](images/arena.png "Arena Coordinates and Angles")